ISA or savings account

 an ISA and a savings account?

-The main difference between ISAs and savings accounts is tax.
+The main difference between ISAs and savings accounts in tax is that ISAs offer tax-free interest payments.
 You won’t be taxed on savings you have in an ISA up to £20,000 per tax year.
-With a savings account, you can earn up to £1,000 tax-free if you’re a basic rate taxpayer, or up to £500 tax-free if you’re a higher rate taxpayer.
+With a savings account, you can earn interest of up to £1,000 tax-free if you’re a basic rate taxpayer, or up to £500 tax-free if you’re a higher rate taxpayer.

 Should I open an ISA or a savings account?